This post may contain affiliate links. Please read our disclosure policy.

 This stir fry is very full of flavor and delicious.
 I love the thin beef strips stir-fried with the thin cut, or julienned cut, vegetables.
 I will admit that my rendition of Sichuan Beef is certainly not authentic; however, I will assure you it’s delicious.
-I did my best to get as close to the real thing as possible while still using Whole30/Paleo compliant ingredients.
 Sichuan Beef is meant to be super crispy so I tossed thin cut sirloin in a little tapioca starch to create a slightly crispy crust to replicate the original as much as possible, while also keeping the dish Whole30 compliant.
 The dish is meant to be spicy, but you can adjust the crushed red pepper flakes to your level of heat preference.
 The ginger gives it a little heat itself and the addition of the Sichuan peppercorns adds a lovely, mouth-tingling effect to really take the dish to the next level.
 Sichuan peppercorns are sometimes tricky to find, so check out your local Asian grocery store or I even buy mine via Amazon sometimes!
 You can also sub this for Five Spice Powder, but I highly recommend tracking down Sichuan peppercorns if you can!

 Lastly, this Sichuan Beef Stir Fry is very easy to make–but it does take extra time to julienne the veggies and cut the steak super thin but its totally worth the work!
 The end result is a flavor bomb of deliciousness and one you’ll want to make again, for sure!
 Enjoy!

 SHOP THE POST.

 - 1.5 lbs sirloin steak

 - 1/2 teaspoon garlic powder

 - 1 teaspoon kosher salt

 - 1/2 teaspoon black pepper